apigee/api-platform-samples/sample-proxies/oauth-advanced/README.md

 4. Edit the `BASEURL`, `REDIRECT`, and `CLIENT_ID` variables as follows:

   * `BASEURL` - The base URL for your environment -- use your organization and environment names on Edge.
 For example: https://myorg-prod.apigee.net.
-  * `REDIRECT` - This is the Redirect URI. **Note** This URI *exactly matches* the Callback URI that is associated with the registered developer app (oauth-app).
-For example: `https://myorg-prod.apigee.net/web/callback`
+  * `REDIRECT` - This is the Redirect URI.

+      **Note** This URI must *exactly match* the CallbackUrl element that you added to the `oauth2-app.xml` configuration previously.
+For example: `https://myorg-test.apigee.net/web/callback`

   * `CLIENT_ID` - The "Consumer Key" obtained from a developer app that is registered on Apigee Edge. **Important!** This key  must match the one you configured previously in the webserver app.
 5. Save the file.